 If your property has a name and not a postal number and you wish to change the name of the property, you will need our approval.
 It could cause confusion if more than one property in the same road or vicinity has the same name.
 Emergency services could also be delayed in locating your property.

 Houses with postal numbers and a name

-If you have a postal number for your property and wish to give it a name as well, it may only be used on an informal basis and will not be registered by the Council.
+If you have a postal number for your property and wish to give it a name as well, it may only be used on an informal basis and will not be registered by us.
 Replacing a postal number with name causes problems for deliveries and emergency services.
 You can display the name on your property next to your postal number, however, your property will always be formally known by the number.